 - Interactions of resource availability and access with social conflict and livelihood shocks

 Our research in these areas includes global analyses and case studies.
-Much the field work has focused in Kenya around the Lake Victoria fishery and rice field fisheries in Cambodia.
-Please see Research Projects for more information on my on-going work, and Opportunities for more information about how to join us!
+Much of our field work has focused in Kenya around the Lake Victoria fishery and rice field fisheries in Cambodia.
+Please see Research Projects for more information about ongoing work, and Opportunities for more information about how to join us!